-A final (or very nearly final) draft of every amicus brief should be sent to the MWELA Amicus Committee at least 10 days prior to the filing deadline to allow sufficient time for review and editing.
+The amicus brief writers should prepare an outline or summary of the amicus brief as far in advance of the filing deadline as reasonably feasible, ideally several weeks in advance, and provide that to the Chair(s) for review.
+The Chair(s) may share the outline or summary with the full Committee or with those members who have expressed a specific interest in the brief.
+The outline may also be shared with counsel for the party requesting the brief.
+A final (or very nearly final) draft of every amicus brief should be sent to the Chair(s) at least five days prior to the filing deadline to allow sufficient time for review and editing.
 Because cases in which MWELA is involved as amicus may have a broad effect on policy as it relates to MWELA's mission, MWELA must be consulted about strategic or philosophical decisions being made while briefs are being drafted.
-These guidelines enable MWELA to provide editorial and substantive assistance where appropriate, and to ensure that MWELA's policy remains consistent throughout various amicus briefs.
-Draft briefs will always be reviewed by members of the Amicus Committee and other active MWELA members and board members with expertise in the subject area as appropriate.
+These guidelines enable MWELA to provide editorial and substantive assistance where appropriate, and to ensure that MWELA's policy remains consistent across its amicus briefs.
+Draft briefs will always be reviewed by the Chair(s), and, when appropriate, by some or all members of the Amicus Committee and other active MWELA members and board members with expertise in the subject area as appropriate.

-The authors of MWELA's amicus briefs generally have considerable discretion and latitude as to the legal issues they brief and the arguments they marshal in their briefs.
-However, the Amicus Committee may (after consultation with the MWELA President or Board, as appropriate) edit or override the volunteer attorney's draft brief in order to assure the filing of a high quality brief which is consistent with MWELA's mission, policy and/or the position taken in prior amicus curiae briefs submitted by MWELA on the same or similar subjects.
+The authors of MWELA's amicus briefs have wide discretion and latitude as to the legal issues they brief and the arguments they marshal in their briefs.
+However, the Amicus Committee (after consultation with the MWELA President or Board, as appropriate) may edit or override the draft brief in order to assure the filing of a high-quality brief which is consistent with MWELA's mission, policy, and/or the position it has taken in prior amicus curiae briefs submitted by MWELA on the same or similar subjects.